tcheukueppoo/maat/docs/maat.md

 ma FOR_LOOP
 ```

-`ma` is a function call and `for` statement prefix, it is responsible
+    `ma` is a statement prefix for function calls and the `for` loop, it is
-for running code concurrently using maatines.
-When prefixed to function
+    responsible of running code concurrently using maatines.
+When prefixed
-calls, it runs the function in a new lightweight thread known as a
+    to function calls, it runs the function in a new lightweight thread known
-Maatine.
+    as a Maatine.

 ```
 fun just_sleep(n) { n.sleep }